 - Known For: Politically-active community, passion for the arts

 Just east of San Francisco, you’ll find one of the best college towns in California.
-University of California, Berkeley is a top public university known for being an arts, culture, and politics hot spot.
+The University of California, Berkeley is a top public university known for being a hot spot for arts, culture, and politics.
 Credited as the birthplace of the Free Speech Movement, the campus frequently hosts political rallies and protests.
 With this passion for activism, it’s easy to see why majoring in social sciences is a popular choice for UCB students.
-Chemistry, mathematics, and engineering are also prominent degree programs on campus.
-This dedication to STEM is why many students find employment at the Lawrence Berkeley National Laboratory after graduation.
-And the close proximity to San Francisco is ideal for students looking for weekend fun or recent college grads who want to live somewhere with cool neighborhoods and careers with tech startups!
+The university offers top-rated arts and humanities programs, and chemistry, mathematics, and engineering are also prominent degree options on campus.
+In fact, UCB’s dedication to STEM helps many students find employment after graduation at the Lawrence Berkeley National Laboratory.
+Plus, Berkley’s close proximity to San Francisco is ideal for students looking for weekend fun or for recent college grads who want to live somewhere with cool neighborhoods and careers at tech startups!